 I walk back downstairs, verklempt.
 I cry, I go to bed, but I can’t sleep and so I write a screenplay in my head.
 It’s a love story.

 In the morning, Juliette brings her Vera Bradley bag downstairs.
 I say it’s such a pretty bag and she says yes, and I say, so, you want another one, and she says yeah.
 I run my finger along the zipper and I say, wow, it’s so big, and she says, the duffel bag is bigger.
 I remind her the store sent me a 40-off coupon for any one item.
-It was in the birthday card Vera Bradley sent me.
+It was inside the birthday card Vera Bradley sent me.
 She smiles really big and I tell her we’ll check out the duffel bag soon.

 Life is too short for sad endings, so, I need to tell you that during the first 15 conversations I had with Juliette about her love of Vera Bradley bags (thank you, Andi) I kept doing that annoying parent thing and called them Vera Wangs.
 You never think when you’re 16 and watching MTV and doing aerobics and wearing lots of frosty Aziza eyeshadow that one day you’re going to be really uncool.
-Now, I know when I showed up with a new pair of jeans and my dad asked me who Calvin Klein was he was dead-freakin’-serious.
+Now, I know when I showed up with a new pair of jeans and my dad asked me who Calvin Klein was he was dead serious.
 He really didn’t know.